 "THE CURRICULUM MEETS THE NEEDS OF THE STUDENTS VERY WELL.
 THERE ARE MANY ENRICHMENT OPPORTUNITIES ON OFFER AND THE STUDENTS APPRECIATE THESE.
 MANY REFLECT THE ACADEMY’S ENTERPRISE SPECIALISM AND INVOLVE THE ACADEMY’S SPONSORS AND OTHER LOCAL AND NATIONAL BUSINESSES."

 We want every student to be challenged academically, to be inspired and to use this motivation to achieve the fantastic future they aspire to.
 Future employment patterns will evolve rapidly and we prepare our students to thrive within this ever more complex future.

 We strive to make available inclusive provision to ensure that all students, including those identified with Special Educational Needs and Disabilities (SEND), can enjoy and benefit from a broad and balanced education with access to the curriculum at an appropriate level, so that they may achieve their full potential.
 We are committed to narrowing the attainment gap between SEND and non-SEND students and offer a range of personalised learning interventions/opportunities to support this.

 Year 7 Curriculum

 Students in Year 7 study the following subjects:

 - Fantastic Futures

 - Performing Arts: Dance, Drama and Music

-For guidance on Independent Study, including accessing GCSE Pod for Key Stage 4 students, please click here.
+For guidance on Independent Study for students, please click here.